sahishnuk2/tp/docs/DeveloperGuide.md

 Team size: 5

 1. Make the timetable window (used by `get-timeslots` and `get-consultations`) refresh automatically when timeslot data changes.
 Currently it only updates after the command is reissued.
 We plan to add a listener so the window refreshes immediately whenever timeslots are modified.
+2. Add support for importing calendar files (e.g., .ics) to bulk-create timeslots.
+At the moment timeslots must be added or edited one at a time.
+A calendar import feature will let users import events directly from their calendar applications.